openresty/lua-resty-redis/README.markdown

 A Redis "integer reply" results in a Lua number typed return value.

-A Redis "error reply" results in a `nil` value *and* a string describing the error.
+A Redis "error reply" results in a `false` value *and* a string describing the error.

 A non-nil Redis "bulk reply" results in a Lua string as the return value.
-A nil bulk reply results in a Lua `nil` return value.
+A nil bulk reply results in a `ngx.null` return value.

 A non-nil Redis "multi-bulk reply" results in a Lua table holding all the composing values (if any).
+If any of the composing value is a valid redis error value, then it will be a two element table `{false, err}`.

-A nil multi-bulk reply returns in a single `nil` value.
+A nil multi-bulk reply returns in a `ngx.null` value.

 See http://redis.io/topics/protocol for details regarding various Redis reply types.